Minivera/Carleton-Web-Dev/src/wc-course-website/README.md

  `li` element.
 Unfortunately, the browser cannot tell what we're extending only from the class, so we have to give it a little push through this third parameter.

-You might also have noticed that we are using `this.post` rather than a attribute.
+You might also have noticed that we are using `this.post` rather than an attribute.
 This is called a property.
-The difference between properties and attributes it that attributes can be added in the HTML structure an must only contain the primitive types.
+The difference between properties and attributes it that attributes can be added in the HTML structure and must only contain the primitive types.
 Properties are more permissive, but can only be set through JavaScript.
 We can set them to anything, but we have to use the `node.property` notation to do so, which makes them a bit harder to work with.

-We now have a custom element that will, for all intent and purposes, act like an `li` element when added to the HTML .
+We now have a custom element that will, for all intents and purposes, act like an `li` element when added to the HTML .
 Let's do just that by modifying our `postList` component's render method.

 ```js